IT Consultant Insurance

 IT business owner makes calculations on a tablet.

-An IT consultant who works independently can expect lower insurance prices than a bigger business.
+A consultant who work independently can expect lower insurance prices than a bigger business.

 Factors that affect IT consultant insurance premiums include: